Back to Top

 PPOD Activity

 As with the database on HEA Enrolment, the PPOD database includes records based on the academic year, and learners are considered to be 'Active' in both of the calendar years covered by the academic year.
 E.g. a learner is 'Active' in 2013 if they appear in either the 2012/13 or 2013/14 academic years.
-Note that the PPOD dataset includes Post-Leaving Certificate courses up to 2015, and these are used as an input to the classification for 'In Further Education' for the Further Education Outcomes report.
+Note that the PPOD dataset includes Post-Leaving Certificate courses up to 2015, and these are used as an input to the classification for 'In Further Education' for the Further Education Outcomes releases.

 QQI Activity

 As mentioned above, the QQI dataset is not an enrolment dataset but a record of awards only.
 Thus, the start date of courses is not precisely known.
-As an estimate, awardees are considered to be 'Active' for two calendar years, both the year in which they receive their award and the year immediately before.
+As an estimate, awardees are considered to be 'Active' for two calendar years, both during the year in which they receive their award and the year immediately before.

 Not Captured and Neither Employment nor Education